andyfase/egmp-bluelink-scriptable/docs/pages/install.md

 Step 5: Once you enter your credentials and press "Save" the app will close.
 Click on "egmp-bluelink" again and the app will open and be available for use.
 {: .fs-5 .fw-300 }

-Step 6: Create a new widget on your homescreen or lockscrren .
+Step 6: Create a new widget on your homescreen or lockscreen .
 [See the apple guide if you need help](https://support.apple.com/en-ca/118610).
 The [Widget Page](./widgets.md) shows the available widgets to choose from
 {: .fs-5 .fw-300 }

 When configuring the widget, make sure you: